Evan-R-Scott/RAG-LLM-Newsletter/README.md

 - Short-term memory for deeper dives into specific articles
 - Fine-tuning the local model with previous articles for better summarization
-- Approximate Nearest Neighbor [ANN] since newsletters tend to have genre specialties
+- Approximate Nearest Neighbor [ANN] since newsletters tend to specialize in specific tech genres